textadventures/quest/docs/tutorial/using_scripts.md

 Your screen should now look like this:

 ![](Addif4.png "Addif4.png")

+Note that both the "Then" part and the "Else" part are indented; this lets you know exactly what scripts are included - you might have many scripts there (and even other "If" scripts).

 Now would be a good time to play the game to test that it works properly.
 Switch the TV on and off, and verify that you get a sensible response when you type "watch tv".